 After starting his senior career with FK Kolubara, a Serbian side based in Lazarevac, Matic really made his mark in Slovakia with Kosice.
 Chelsea snapped him up in 2009 and he was loaned out to Vitesse Arnhem a year later.
 Benfica signed Matic on a permanent deal when negotiating the sale of Brazil international David Luiz to Stamford Bridge in January 2011 and, on the advice of manager Jorge Jesus, Nemanja became a successful no.6 following his previous years as a no.10.

-That educational spell in Portugal convinced Chelsea to resign their former player in January 2014 and it proved to be a shrewd move, after Matic instantly helped Jose Mourinho’s Blues to win the Premier League title that season.
-“He is a giant of a player,” the manager told reporters that May.
+That educational spell in Portugal convinced Chelsea to resign their former player in January 2014 and it proved to be a shrewd move, after Matic instantly helped the Blues to win the Premier League title that season.

-Mourinho left Chelsea midway through the difficult 2014/15 campaign, but Matic remained and later claimed his second championship crown under Antonio Conte in 2016/17.
-Although he made 44 appearances that campaign, scoring two goals, including a wonder strike in the FA Cup semi-final, United made a shock move for the Serbian and he was reunited with Mourinho at Old Trafford in July 2017.
+Two years later Matic claimed his second championship crown under Antonio Conte in 2016/17, playing a vital role in the team alongside N'Golo Kante in the the centre of the park.
+Although he made 44 appearances that campaign, scoring two goals, including a wonder strike in the FA Cup semi-final, United made a shock move for the Serbian and he was reunited with his former manager Jose Mourinho at Old Trafford in July 2017.

 The Serbian was thrown straight into the United side for the UEFA Super Cup tie against Real Madrid and made his Premier League debut for the club on the opening day of the season against West Ham.

-Matic was a mainstay of United’s Champions League campaign.
+Matic was a mainstay of United’s European campaign.
 He appeared in every Champions League group stage game apart the Red’s final match against CSKA Moscow, when qualification for the last 16 was all but secured.
 The Serbian featured in both knockout legs against Sevilla.

 Matic endeared himself to the United faithful with a stunning stoppage time strike against Crystal Palace to seal a 3-2 comeback for the Reds.
 The Serbian's effort won the 2017/18 Goal of the Season at the United Player of the Year awards in what was an impressive debut season.